kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 \(2\) The licensee proposes to operate the launch site in a manner that would make any representation contained in the license application that is material to public health and safety or safety of property no longer accurate and complete.

-\(c\) An application to modify a license shall be prepared and submitted in accordance with part 413 of this chapter.
+\(c\) An application to modify a license shall be prepared and submitted in accordance with [[Volume 4/C Licensing/0413 License application procedures.md|part 413 of this chapter]].
 The licensee shall indicate any part of its license or license application that would be changed or affected by a proposed modification.

 \(d\) The FAA approves a modification request that satisfies the requirements of this part.